St Peter's College, Auckland: Sport

 In the 1950s the athletics chant of the school (adapted by the Christian Brothers from their Australian schools) was urangabe, urangabe, urangabe uranga/Woolagalla, woolagalla, rumba/Flay them, beat them, yah mung do!/Christies, Christies, blue, gold, blue.
 One old boy, at SPC in the mid-1950s, wrote that the Christian Brothers (being then "Aussies") were not much interested in rugby but were more interested in cricket, "square-bashing" and athletics.
-However, John Tamihere, at St Peter's in the 1970s, remembered the Christian Brothers (by then mostly Kiwi) being very enthusiastic about Rugby.
+However, Tony Eyre, remembering his time at the school in the late 1960s, noted that there was a strong expectation that boys would play rugby throughout their school years "deemed part of the rite of passage to manhood that increased your chances of acceptance by your teachers and peers".
+John Tamihere, at St Peter's in the 1970s, remembered the Christian Brothers (by then mostly Kiwi) being very enthusiastic about Rugby.
 He wrote that if the Christian Brothers wanted a boy for the First XV, the boy didn't have much say in the matter.
 "They would walk around the school grounds at lunchtime sizing up" likely candidates to see if they might be any good.
 They picked out one boy because he looked usefully tall.
 "I'd rather play soccer", the boy protested, " ... but next minute there he was in the lineout, leaping."
 Under such pressure, Tamihere played for the college First XV (in 1975 and 1976) although he would have preferred to play Rugby league for the Point Chevalier Pirates and later for the Glenora Bears as his brothers did.
 He said that the college First XV at that time was composed of " ... not bad players", and they were " ... always competitive".
 "We didn't win a lot, but on the other hand we never really got hammered".
 "St Peter's used to play St Kentigern's, who were led out onto the field by their pipe band.
 When we played Anglican King's College there was no doubt this was a Catholic versus "Proddy" battle, though some of our toughest games were against other Catholic schools like St Paul's and Sacred Heart.
 If you think Māori society was tribal, you should have seen those Catholics".
 There is also strong traditional Rugby rivalry with other schools such as Liston College, De La Salle College, Auckland Grammar School, Kelston Boys' High School, Mt Albert Grammar School and the North Shore schools, Hato Petera College, Rosmini College and Westlake.
 An annual senior rugby fixture between Auckland Grammar and St Peter's (The Battle of the Bridge) is played for the Henry Cooper-Br.
 Paddy Ryan Rugby Challenge Cup in memory of headmasters in office in 1962 when St Peter's beat Grammar for the first time.